nstrumenta/nstrumenta/README.md

 ### <a name="publish"></a>publish

-Publish to a channel on the websocket host.
+Send to a channel on the websocket host.
 Pipe a process reading from a sensor into `nstrumenta publish`

 ```
 publish {WS_HOST} --{channel | c CHANNEL}